DeutscheBahnAG/components/packages/dbx-web/src/button/README.md

 - Avoid using `primary` and `secondary` Buttons in size `S` and `M`.
 - `solid` Buttons should not be used in size `XL`.
-- An overview with recommendations of sizes in combinations with other properties [can be found in our Storybook](https://dbx-web-components.bahn-x.de/?path=/story/components-button--overview).

 ## Icons